-In order to respond effectively and protect our fire fighters from specific hazards at particular locations, we are aligning our existing protocols and procedures with current national guidance and the essential requirements of the transition to Regional Control.
+In order to respond effectively and protect our fire fighters from specific hazards at particular locations, we are aligning our existing protocols and procedures with current national guidance.

 We are developing our procedures to incorporate these changes and to make the most effective use of modern technology.
 The procedure will continue to provide one aspect of the system designed to ensure the safety of fire fighters and members of the public at emergency incidents.